timray674/website-content/post/svelte/svelte-reactive-statements/index.md

 tags: svelte
 ---

-In Svelte you can listen for changes on other parts of the component state, and update other variables.
+In Svelte you can listen for changes in the component state, and update other variables.

 For example if you have a `count` variable: